Making yourself at home on Android

 Every criticism of Android refers to the same potential problems.
 There are things that may make you reticent to leave Apple’s walled garden, but these issues are sometimes exaggerated.
 There are also ways to dispel those concerns.

 Fragmentation: A great deal is made of the fragmentation issue, but is unlikely to impact on your Android experience.
 There is a huge choice of Android devices running different versions of the platform, and the main issue comes into play with updates.
 Unlike Apple, Google can’t just push an update out for every Android device.
 The manufacturer and the carrier have a say, and sometimes they hold things up.
 There can also be issues with manufacturer UIs like Samsung’s TouchWiz and HTC’s Sense.
 In practice, the top phones get updates fairly quickly.
-If you want guaranteed fast updates then opt for a Google device, like the Nexus 6.
+If you want guaranteed fast updates then opt for a Google device, like the Nexus 6P or Pixel.
 In terms of apps, the Play Store doesn’t allow you to install incompatible apps.

 Stability: Early Android versions were prone to crashing and lag.
 Couple that with the fact that you can buy Android smartphones with fairly low specs (for a fraction of the price of an iPhone), and you can see why there was some chatter about stability.
-You have to compare apples with apples, or in this case a top of the range, comparably priced Android smartphone, with the iPhone.
+You have to compare apples with apples, or in this case, a top of the range, comparably priced Android smartphone, with the iPhone.
 The latest versions of Android are fast and smooth, and the latest Android smartphones can match, or even occasionally best, the iPhone when it comes to performance.
 Google has also done a lot of work to improve stability and performance on lower end hardware.

 Extra options: Rooting and other tips